 Education and awareness are critical to creating safe environments for minors at USC, and we aim to increase the number of trained adults who can recognize and respond to inappropriate behavior or abuse by making youth protection training available to the USC community.

-Non-university organizations and entities that operate programs or activities on campus involving minors must provide training to their staff consistent with the university’s requirements, and must complete a certification form attesting that such training has been completed, which will be provided after registration.
+- Third parties (non-university organizations and entities) that operate programs or activities on campus involving minors must provide training to their staff consistent with the university’s requirements, and must complete and submit a certification form to our office during the registration process, attesting that such training has been completed.

 Additional training offerings